-But you shouldn’t go about blindly creating articles and posts.
-It’s important to have a content marketing strategy in place.
-It will help you understand your audience, keywords, and content types to produce.
+However, you shouldn’t go about blindly creating articles and posts.
+It’s important to have a content marketing strategy in place first!
+It will help you understand your audience, keywords, and the content types you should produce.

-And when it comes to finding content ideas, you can follow these tips:
+When it comes to finding content ideas that’ll drive affiliate revenue, follow these tips:

-- Go Through Your Existing Traffic – If you already have a website that’s generating traffic then you can see which posts people like and then find similar or related topics
+- Go Through Your Existing Traffic – If you already have a website that’s generating traffic, then you can see which posts are getting the most traffic and engagement and find similar or related topics

 - Perform Keyword Research – By researching keywords in your industry, you can also uncover blog topics